Don Schreckengost: Professional career

-While working as an intern at Salem China while he was a student, Schreckengost designed Tricorne, which was a unique dinnerware line with a unique triangular shape.
+While working as an intern at Salem China while he was a student, Schreckengost designed Tricorne, a dinnerware line with a unique triangular shape.
 The design was inspired in part by the development of a bright orange glaze at Salem China.

 In 1935, Schreckengost became professor and chair of the design department at the New York State College of Ceramics at Alfred University.
 He was recruited to establish a curriculum in industrial ceramic design.
 His students included Glidden Parker who established Glidden Pottery, in Alfred, New York.
 In 1936, he studied sculpture under Adolph Jensen in Stockholm, and in 1939 he was guest instructor at the Universitaria de Bellas Arts in San Miguel Allende, Mexico where he created a large fresco depicting ceramics.
 During his time at Alfred, he was active as a designer, working with Syracuse China, Buffalo China, Salem China and Du Bois Press in Rochester, NY.

 In 1945, Schreckengost left Alfred University, and became Design Director at Homer Laughlin China Company, in Newell, WV, which was the largest pottery in the world at the time.
 While at Homer Laughlin his designs included the Epicure, Skytone, and Rhythm lines.
 In 1960 he established Don Schreckengost Design for Industry, Inc. Through this business he divided his time between a number of different companies including The Hall China Company, Salem China, Royal China, Mayer China, the O. Hommel Company, and Summitville Tiles.